 - a.
-Disposition may involve an immediate transfer to more restrictive emergency services (e.g., inpatient hospitalization) if documentation supports this decision. - b.
-If the disposition is not an immediate transfer to acute or more intensive emergency services, the provider must offer a written copy of an individualized crisis plan to the beneficiary.
-This plan shall be developed in the session for the purpose of handling future crisis situations, including involvement of family and other providers as applicable.
+Disposition may involve an immediate transfer to more restrictive emergency services (e.g., behavioral health urgent care center, facility-based crisis, inpatient hospitalization) if documentation supports this decision. - b.
+If the disposition is not an immediate transfer to acute or more intensive emergency services, the provider shall must offer a written copy of an individualized crisis plan to the beneficiary.
+This plan must shall be developed in the session for the purpose of handling future crisis situations, including involvement of family and other providers as applicable.
 The plan must document a scheduled outpatient follow-up session.